 Hilton Head Island’s Natural Side

 Hilton Head Island’s natural surroundings support an abundance of outdoor adventures for all to explore.
 Smell the salt air as the bright sunshine hits your skin, warming your soul and awakening your senses.
-With over 20 area golf courses, 160 kilometers of biking trails, 19 kilometers of sparkling, flat-sand Atlantic Ocean beaches ideal for a stroll or bike ride, tennis, kayaking, fishing, horseback riding, and dolphin-watching cruises, you’ll quickly discover the joy of the natural side of life.
+With more than 30 area golf courses, 160 kilometers of biking trails, 19 kilometers of sparkling, flat-sand Atlantic Ocean beaches ideal for a stroll or bike ride, tennis, kayaking, fishing, horseback riding, and dolphin-watching cruises, you’ll quickly discover the joy of the natural side of life.

 A Fresh Look at Comfort